-Personal Hearing Amplifiers, officially referred to as Personal Sound Amplification Products (PSAPs), look and function very much like hearing aids.
+Personal Hearing Amplifiers, or ear amplifiers, officially referred to as Personal Sound Amplification Products (PSAPs), look and function very much like hearing aids.
 The difference is that they are designed to be used without the assistance of a hearing professional.

 The advancement in the technology of aids and Personal Hearing Amplifiers in recent years has been impressive.
 Many of the options built into high-end hearing aids are also available in PSAPs at a price which may surprise you.